eneskelestemur/MDSimulation/README.md

 3. Now that you've done this for the actives, try it for the random compounds for the same target.
 Now plot the distribution of MMGBSA delta Gs for both the actives and random.
 The active delta Gs should be lower!
 (We don't have experimental binding affinities for the random compounds, but they will be unlikely to bind).
 4. Repeat for the other targets.
 5. Get the Expected Enrichment Factors for all the targets using EEF code that I will provide shortly...

+## Plans to Improve

+* Currently, MM-GBSA calculations are done by wrapping the command line call.
+Try to make it a python function that will take inputs (mmgbsa.in) as arguments.
+* Implement multi-trajectory support for MM-G(P)BSA calculations.
+* Add normal mode analysis to calculate entropy contribution.